JulieMontoya/BCP_design/bcp_beeb_build4/README.md

 3. After all the code has been assembled, `FINALE` is run.
 This reads the final list of exported variables, and dumps out a minimal selection of them as `L.MINVARS` to enable the test program `DT42H` to be run, and the code for the utilities disc to be built.
 It then concatenates together the individual machine code sections and saves the result as `ALLCODE`.

-**TO RUN IT**
-The test program `DT42H` and a very simple design file are included in the disc image.
+## TO RUN IT ##
 ```
 *EXEC !PLAY
 ```
+This script invokes the test program `DT42H`.
+A very simple design is also included in the disc image.

 If you drop out of the program with an error, `GOTO 11010` will resume where you left off.

-This version includes a temporary command **Y** which works as follows:
+This version of the design app includes a temporary command **Y** which works as follows:

 + **Y** -- clears the text window.
 + **Y {route number}** -- draws the numbered routed track  (numbers start from 0).